A microwave super-resolution imaging approach towards breast cancer margin mapping: Results and discussion

 To determine the margin thickness in a given location, we compare the experimental complex valued frequency spectrum $\hat{\delta\mathbf{r}}(f)$ with those predicted by the transfer matrix method for different margin depths.
 The margin depth is calculated by minimising the spectrally averaged distance in the complex plane between the experimental data and modelled margin depth.
 The full details of the algorithm are given in method section~\ref{sec:algorithm}.
 In Fig.~\ref{FIG:Depth}, we show the margin depth determination for the hyperspectral data set featured in Fig.~\ref{FIG:results}(b)-(e).
 We find the best results when we restrict the solution to the clinically relevant range of 0-2~mm, thereby circumventing false solutions due to higher order resonances and experimental artefacts (see supplementary Fig.~S7), and ensuring that margins $>$2 mm are reliably classified as negative.
+In Fig.~\ref{FIG:Depth}, our imaging approach is able to pick up subtle deviations from the expected ramp mould shape observed as curvature in determined margin depth.
+These likely appear due to compression of the phantom during fabrication.
+Most strikingly, however, the localised positive margin insertion is clearly identified as a bright yellow spot in Fig.~\ref{FIG:Depth}.

-Subtle deviations from the ramp mould shape can be observed.
-In the upper ramp the margin layer has set with a slight thickness gradient across the width of the ramp, yielding diagonal depth contours.
-The lower ramp displays the intended vertically aligned depth contours up until the depth of the positive margin inclusion, from which a meniscus appears to have formed during compression of the sample, occupying air gaps around the substituted positive margin.
-Most strikingly, the localised positive margin insertion is clearly identified as a bright yellow spot in Fig.~\ref{FIG:Depth}.
+The principal result of this study is the proof of concept margin depth reconstruction in Fig.~\ref{FIG:Depth}.
+Within it, not only are positive margins clearly identified in yellow, but we can identify margin depths of up to 2~mm thickness.
+In the following sections, we evaluate the limitations of the capabilities and constraints of the approach.